 There were a large number of individual measures that contributed to the success of collaborative delivery (details are available on request).
 The following were some of the key enablers:

-NR carried out detailed analysis in the selection of the commercial model and procurement strategy.
+Network Rail carried out detailed analysis in the selection of the commercial model and procurement strategy.
 Lessons were learnt from KO1 as regards agile decision-making, the allocation of risk and the potential for alliancing.
 There was early and in-depth engagement with other infrastructure clients and major contractors to gather intelligence on incentivisation and ECI.

 The decision to go down the partnering route and the use of ECC Option X12 gave the required functionality around risk and reward and put in place the foundations for collaboration around shared objectives.

-The early involvement of the supply chain is becoming more widespread across NR and LBAP shows how powerful the approach can be.
+The early involvement of the supply chain is becoming more widespread across Network Rail and LBAP shows how powerful the approach can be.
 The team learnt lessons from KO1 where there had been a lack of continuity between the ECI providers and the delivery phase.
 There was a commitment that if contractors delivered ECI well they would stay on to build the project and this paid dividends.

 ECI was carried out earlier than ‘usual’ and this allowed for a wide scope of activities which helped to build confidence around constructability, the master schedule and pricing.
 The work done at ECI was a key building block of the collaborative culture that developed later.
 The vast majority of the master schedule planned during the ECI phase has stood the test of time.